Tea Board License India — Exporter License & RCMC, Fully Managed

 Exporter License Application Filing on eGICCS Portal

-We file Form A on the Tea Board's eGICCS portal on your behalf, complete with all supporting documents and applicable government fees — the exact fee applicable to your license category is confirmed during the initial assessment.
+We file Form on the Tea Board's eGICCS portal on your behalf, complete with all supporting documents and applicable government fees — the exact fee applicable to your license category is confirmed during the initial assessment.
 We track the application status and respond promptly to any queries raised by Tea Board officials to prevent processing delays.

 RCMC Application and Tea Board Follow-Up